Quicken 2015 For Dummies Cheat Sheet

 |Ctrl+H||Displays the Find and Replace window.|

-The web shares lots of information about personal finance, small business, and tax accounting that Quicken users can appreciate.
-If you’re a small business owner, investor, and or person just beginning your research, however, you may not be sure which websites offer the most up-to-date and dependable information.
+The web represents a treasure trove of information about personal finance, small business, and tax accounting that Quicken users will appreciate.
+Individuals, investors, and small business owners just beginning their research, however, often aren’t sure which websites offer the most reliable information.
+Here are half a dozen sites that provide lots of reliable information you can use.

 |Site||Why It’s Useful|